Bentonville man gets 25 years for rape, fleeing to Virgin Islands

 Workman was arrested Feb.
 22, 2019.
 A woman told police Workman had ripped off her clothes and raped her, according to a probable cause affidavit.

-Gravely said two Benton County sheriff's deputies flew to the Virgin Islands to bring Workman back to Benton County, but could not because of an incident at the airport.
+Gravely said two Benton County Sheriff's Office deputies flew to the Virgin Islands to bring Workman back to Benton County, but couldn't because of an incident at the airport.
 Workman attempted to flee and was stopped by a Virgin Islands police officer, Gravely said.

 Workman attempted to reach for the officer's gun and one of the deputies took Workman to the ground, Gravely said.